Mailu/Mailu/docs/antispam.rst

 Can I change the list of authorized file attachments?
 -----------------------------------------------------

-Mailu rejects emails with file attachements it deems to be "executable" or otherwise dangerous.
+Mailu rejects emails with file attachments it deems to be "executable" or otherwise dangerous.
 If you would like to tweak the block list, you can do so using the following commands:

    .. code-block:: bash